jamesjosephreynolds/CarND-PID-Control-Project/README.md

 This project is originally forked from https://github.com/udacity/CarND-PID-Control-Project.
 This repository includes starter code, that is used herein.

 ## Important Note
-I am running the simulator on MacOS, with .
+I am running the simulator on MacOS, with Screen Resolution = 1024x768 and Graphics Quality = "Fastest".

 ## Controller Structure
 For this project I implemented two PID controllers: one for the steering angle and one for the vehicle speed.
 They are both instances of the class `PID`.